December 2, 2022

 The US MAP Program2

-The US MAP program's inventory decreased by 15%, from 684 open cases at the beginning of 2021 to 582 open cases at the end of 2021.
-Transfer pricing cases were closed in an average of 29.4 months, while other cases took an average of 20.2 months from start to end.
+The US MAP program's inventory decreased by 25%, from 927 open cases at the beginning of 2021 to 691 open cases at the end of 2021.
+For cases opened on or after January 1, 2016, transfer pricing cases were closed in an average of 29.4 months, while other cases took an average of 20.2 months from start to end.
 Eighty-eight percent of transfer pricing cases and 81% of other cases were resolved through the MAP program.

-The majority of the 200+ transfer pricing cases open at the beginning of 2021 were between the US and India.
-Canada, Germany, the United Kingdom and India each had at least 40 open other cases with the US at the beginning of 2021.
+Of the post-2015 transfer pricing cases open at the beginning of 2021, over 200 were between the US and India.
+Canada, Germany, the United Kingdom and India each had at least 40 open post-2015 other cases with the US at the beginning of 2021.

 MAP statistics for all countries